python/typing/docs/guides/writing_stubs.rst

 Definitions that do not exist at runtime may be included in stubs to aid in expressing types.
-Unless intentionally exposed to users (see below), such definitions should be marked as private by prefixing them with an underscore.
+Unless intentionally exposed to users (see below), such definitions should be marked as private by prefixing their names with an underscore.

 Yes::